mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 pose a security concern and the squadrons of the fleet monitor the empty space between worlds as best they can.
 The navy bases at Double Star and Markun share the bulk of this duty.
-The remainder of Cadion’s squadrons are based on its periphery and are tasked with defending its holdings from the troubled worlds of neighboring sectors.
+The remainder of Cadion's squadrons are based on its periphery and are tasked with defending its holdings from the troubled worlds of neighboring sectors.
 In the galactic scheme of things,